23W-GBAC/Shutter101/Automation.md

 `touch resized_images_list.md`

->*Then  we use "for" loop to access each images in the directory where the .envrc is located.
+>*Then  we use for loop to access each images in the directory where the .envrc is located.
 I include all possible formats for images.*

 `for file in *.jpg *.jpeg *.png *.gif *.JPG *.JPEG; do`